R-Morgan/NGramCrackers/README.md

 ---
 While studying Applied Linguistics and working on my MA, I got into the study of automated, corpus-based text analysis.
 Unfortunately, many of the most well-known programmes in my AppLing circles are non-Free.
-For instance, the language of implementation of MonoconcPro is not readily acertained, much less the source code.
-Similarly, AntConc, which is provided gratis and written in Perl, does not ship with the source!
+For instance, MonoconcPro's language of implementation is not readily acertained, much less the source code.
+Similarly, AntConc, which is provided gratis and written in Perl (as far as I know), does not ship with the source!
 If this has changed, I'd love to know.

 As a Free software user, programmer, and advocate, this was extremely frustrating because the progs simply don't do all of what I wish, and there was no way to fix them to provide that functionality to other users.
-Moreover, these programmes were designed with non-expert, non-CLIusers in mind, so they feature GUIs that can get in the way of more advanced users.
+Moreover, these programmes were designed with non-expert, non-CLIusers in mind, so they feature GUIs that can get in the way of users who mostly use the CLI.

+I also find it a bit disturbing when academics with tenure release proprietary software without source code.
+This prevents the further pursuit of knowledge that should be at the centre of academia.
+This also makes independent peer review more challenging or even impossible.
+If your code isn't easily peer-reviewable, why should anyone use, much less trust or trust or pay, for it?

 Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
 Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.
 Similarly, there needs to be an intermediary step from consumer-GUI frontends to fully functional text processing APIs.
-I also find it a bit disturbing when academics with tenure release proprietary software without source code that prevents others from studying and learning how the programme works.
-If your code isn't easily peer-reviewable, why should anyone use, much less pay, for it?

 Thus, the idea of NGramCrackers was born: A GPLed, CLI for doing simple text analysis.